 Like the best sports bra or the best running shoes, a good pair of leggings can be the difference between a good or bad workout or run.
 There’s nothing worse than a pair of leggings slipping at the waistband as you try and run, or bunching up during a HIIT class.
 But should you add a pair of Fast and Frees or the lululemon Aligns to your basket?

+Lululemon leggings don't come cheap, so you want to be sure you're investing in the right pair for you and your workout needs.
 Below, we’ve put every pair of lululemon leggings through the sweat test.
 We’ve worn these for runs on the treadmill and on the sidewalk, for HIIT, Pilates, and yoga classes, in all different weather conditions to help you work out which are the best lululemon leggings for you.

 The Wunder Train leggings are designed for high-impact training.
 We put them to the sweat test during HIIT classes, running on the treadmill, and spinning in the gym, and were impressed with how well they stayed put.
 The Everlux fabric is designed to cope with the most high-impact workouts, wicking sweat to stop you from feeling overly soggy by the end of a spin class.

-Unlike the Wunder Under leggings, which are made from the brand’s Luxtreme fabric, the Wunder Train are cooler to the touch and slightly more compressive.
+Unlike the now discontinued Wunder Under leggings, which are made from the brand’s Luxtreme fabric, the Wunder Train are cooler to the touch and slightly more compressive.
 They also have a drawcord waistband, which allows you to pull the leggings tight against your stomach to prevent the waist bunching or slipping in a class.
 We had no issue with slipping during our testing.

-The Wunder Under comes in a huge variety of colors, in sizes ranging from US 0 to US 20.
+The Wunder Train comes in a huge variety of colors, in sizes ranging from US 0 to US 20.
 They come in three different leg lengths — a 25-inch leg, a 28-inch leg, and a 31-inch leg to suit women of all heights.
 It’s also worth noting that you can take most leggings into lululemon stores to get them altered, should you want them to sit a little higher on the ankle.

 The downsides here are that in certain colors, the Wunder Train leggings do show sweat patches — although this is by no means a bad thing.
 We tested the Wunder Train in the Red Merlot colorway and noticed some slight sweat patches.
 If you are self-conscious, we’d say it’s best to opt for a darker color.
 They also only have one hidden pocket on the waistband, which can get a little sweaty, and isn’t big enough to hold all that much, so we wouldn’t pick these for running outside.